Level of Difficulty, Conditioning, Traffic, and Safety, and Riding in Rain

 The Garden of England tour is fun for both novice and experienced riders.
-Each day, and especially on days 4 and 7, there are a few fairly sizable hills which will likely be challenging for newer riders.
+Each day there are a few fairly sizable hills which will likely be challenging for newer riders, and days 6 and 8 will be challenging for even experienced cyclists.
 In addition, the hybrid bikes we use are heavier than a typical road bike, and we do some hills off-road.
-These factors provide a satisfying workout even for experienced riders.
-Every participant must have some experience cycling, and must be comfortable handling a bike on bumpy, steep downhill descents, sometimes with gravel at the bottom.
+These factors provide a difficult workout even for well-conditioned riders.

 Traffic